tcmarino8/Fish-Zooplankton-Risk-Explorer/ReadMe.md

 ---

 ##  Overview
-The Bay-Delta Data Explorer is an interactive R Shiny application designed to visualize and explore ecological risk data from the San Francisco Estuary.
-It provides insights into seasonal (phenological) patterns, decline risks, and spatial distributions of fish and zooplankton species.
+The Fish-Zooplankton Risk Explorer Explorer is an interactive R Shiny application designed to visualize and explore ecological risk data from the San Francisco Estuary as calculated in Fournier et al. 2025, Ecological Applications.
+It explores how phenological patterns of age-0 fishes and their prey might inform our understanding of critical decline risk throughout the region.

 This app accompanies the manuscript
  Fournier, R.J., Marino, T.C., Carlson, S.M., & Ruhí, A. “Phenology-informed decline risk of estuarine fishes and their prey suggests potential for future trophic mismatches.”
 Ecological Applications, in press.